College Football Playoff Predictor 2026-27: 12-Team Playoff Picture

 PFSN’s College Football Playoff Predictor is a tool that allows you to play out various weekly scenarios to see how the CFP picture changes with each scenario.
 The combination of actual game results from the college football season, along with user-selected game picks, up-to-date CFB power rankings, AI-simulated results, and our college football strength of schedule metric, provides you with a unique CFP bracket.

-How Does PFSN’s College Football Playoff Machine Work?
+How Does PFSN’s College Football Playoff Predictor Work?

-The PFSN College Football Playoff Machine is updated in near-real time at the conclusion of every college football game.
-From there, you can opt to pick every remaining game yourself or only select the games that are of interest to you.
+The PFSN College Football Playoff Predictor is updated in near-real time at the conclusion of every college football game.
+From there, you can choose to pick every remaining game yourself or select only the games that interest you.
 Once you make your picks, you can choose to simulate that week only or the rest of the season.
 PFSN’s College Football Playoff Predictor includes a proprietary, state-of-the-art algorithm that will simulate and predict the outcomes of the games you have not already selected.

 From there, you can see the projected playoff field and manipulate any of the game results to see how they affect the CFB playoff picture.
 Once your CFB playoff bracket is set, you can select the winners of each playoff matchup from the first round through the National Championship.